-Many MBA applicants feel that they are purchasing a brand when choosing a business school, but the educational experience is what is crucial to your future, and no one will affect your education more than your professors.
-Each Wednesday, we profile a standout professor as identified by students.
+Many MBA applicants feel that they are purchasing a brand when they choose a business school.
+However, the educational experience you will have is what is crucial to your future, and no one will affect your education more than your professors.
 Today, we focus on Jonathan Knee from Columbia Business School (CBS).

-For more information about CBS and 15 other top-ranked business schools, check out the mbaMission Insider’s Guides.
+For more information about CBS and 16 other top-ranked business schools, check out our free mbaMission Insider’s Guides.